-4 Performance Management objectives
+4 Important Performance Management Objectives for HR

-Allows the employee to focus on what’s important
+Empower employees to focus on what’s important

-Aligns individual objectives with business objectives
+Align individual objectives with business objectives

-Optimizes individual performance
+Optimize individual performance

 To set expectations that will actually bring results: